-BI waiver providers submit claims to its limited fiscal agent an entity under contract to BHA, for claims processing.
-The contractor pays all claims where there are no errors or reason for the claim to be denied and submits those claims to MMIS for receipt of FFP.
+BI waiver providers submit claims to its limited fiscal agent-agent, an entity under contract to BHA, for claims processing.
+The contractor pays all claims where there are no errors or reason for the claim to be denied and submits those claims to MMIS for receipt of federal financial participation (FFP).